 The bottom line is that I will do the best inspection possible.
 Combine that with my competitive pricing and I believe I offer the best professional home inspection value in New Jersey.
 For a house that was relatively new and that had been, “inspected” by two other licensed home inspectors within the past few months, this wasn’t the easy inspection I was told to expect.
 I would not have lowered my standards regardless.
 I have inspected $150,000 houses and I have inspected houses well in excess of $1,000,000.
 I bring the same professional skills and attitude to every inspection.
 Am I perfect?
 No I am not perfect.
 Will I do everything in my power to make every inspection the best inspection possible?
 Absolutely I will.

 I would appreciate your comments about this article.
 Please email your comments to firstname.lastname@example.org

 About the author.
 I am a NJ Licensed Home Inspector.
 I am the owner and Inspector at Regal Home Inspections, LLC.
-In addition to being a New Jersey Licensed Home Inspector I am also a NJ-DEP certified Radon Measurement Technician and Regal Home Inspections, LLC has also collected samples for lead paint, allergens and mold.
-We are affiliated with the best labs that perform the sample evaluation and testing.
-We can also help facilitate the testing of septic system and numerous aspects of oil tank evaluations.
+In addition to being a New Jersey Licensed Home Inspector I am also a NJ-DEP certified Radon Measurement Technician.
+I can also help facilitate the testing of septic system, chimney inspections and numerous aspects of oil tank evaluations.
 This includes oil tank integrity testing, tank locate services and soil samples.
 We work to ensure that the house you’re buying is sound or that you know of any issues.